4 Signs You’ve Missed the Mark on Easter (or Any Sunday)

 We are an Easter people, as the saying goes, and, as such, we ought to know how to pause in, or stretch out, what really is the center and foundation of our faith… indeed, the very meaning of life, according to Catholics and Christians alike.

 If you’re already bored or distracted, or simply out of ideas, fear not!
-Today, we present some suggestions for extending the Easter spirit beyond Easter Sunday.
+Today, we present some suggestions for extending the Easter spirit beyond Easter Sunday, and for extending the Sunday spirit beyond Sunday Mass.

 1. It feels like any other Monday… or Saturday… or…